Ewald von Kleist-Schmenzin: Arrest, trial, and execution

 Stauffenberg's briefcase bomb failed to kill Hitler on 20 July 1944; and Kleist-Schmenzin was arrested the next day.
 He was brought before the infamous Nazi Volksgerichtshof ("People's Court") on 23 February 1945, where he was sentenced to death for his part in the plot.
-He was executed at Plötzensee Prison in Berlin on 9 April 1945 — one month before the end of the war.
+He was executed at Plötzensee Prison in Berlin on 9 April 1945 — three weeks before the death of Hitler and the fall of the Nazi regime.